Transvaginal Mesh Injuries

 For women with urinary incontinence, a transvaginal mesh is often implanted to treat prolapses.
 This device is made from animal tissue or synthetic materials and is meant to be a helpful tool to treat women, however, the mesh is flawed in both design and in the way it is implanted.
 Complications are common, including organ erosion, puncture, and damage.

-If you’ve encountered complications, contact the Johnston Law Group for a free initial consultation.
+If you’ve encountered complications, contact Johnston Law Group for a free initial consultation.
 Our litigation attorneys can sit down with you and discuss your medical needs.

 How Transvaginal Meshes Are Used